To master self and business leadership, you must master goal setting, planning, and execution.

 When you're open to the possibility of a new you by asking "What if?" you can begin asking "How might I?"
 Now you're shifting from the visioning question to your planning question.

 As you begin to execute your plan you shift from possible to probable to given.
 You remove your doubt and you're standing tall at the finish line!

 Crafting Your Vision

-Ideally your vision is a balance of your personal and professional goals because your personal vision is what will see you through the difficult times.
+Ideally, your vision is a balance of your personal and professional goals because your personal vision is what will see you through difficult times.

 You'll create three time horizons for your vision:

 - Long-term aspirations: let your mind go and embrace the big dreams that you've allowed to be ignored or delayed because they are "impractical, or too audacious."
 Be bold and courageous as you look 5, 10, 15 years ahead.